-Heather has established herself as an active freelance flutist in Vancouver, BC.
-She supports vibrant teaching studios at the Vancouver Academy of Music and Saint George’s School, and performs with orchestras such as the Vancouver Island Symphony, The Vancouver Metropolitan Symphony and the Vancouver Symphony Orchestra.
-Heather performs regularly as a Health Arts Society Artist and regularly presents chamber music concerts in hospitals and care centres with her flute and guitar ensemble Duo Trovador.
+Heather enjoys a fulfilling performance career as a freelance flutist with a number of regional symphony orchestras in British Columbia.
+She has performed with the Prince George Symphony Orchestra, the Okanagan Symphony Orchestra, the Vancouver Island Symphony Orchestra, Aventa Ensemble, Kamloops Symphony Orchestra and the Vancouver Symphony Orchestra.
+Heather also performs as a Health Arts Society Artist and regularly presents chamber music concerts in hospitals and care centres with her flute and guitar ensemble Duo Trovador.
 She is proud to be completing her fifth season with the Kamloops Symphony Orchestra as their Principal Flute.

 Heather is also a devoted music teacher.
 She is proud to support a vibrant teaching studio at the Vancouver Academy of Music where she leads a studio of aspiring young flute players, as well as teaches music theory.
 She is the Suzuki Flute Department Head at the Vancouver Academy of Music, which is a role that she holds most dear due to its personal connection to her beginnings as a flutist.
 Heather loves working with young children, and is in awe of their keen curiosity and courage to explore.